Important Safety Information

 - Low White Blood Cell Count: When you have an abnormally low count of infection-fighting white blood cells, it is called neutropenia.
 While you are taking GAZYVA, your doctor will do blood work to check your white blood cell count.
 Severe and life-threatening neutropenia can develop during or after treatment with GAZYVA.
 Some cases of neutropenia can last for more than one month.
 If your white blood cell count is low, your doctor may prescribe medication to help prevent infections

-The most common side effects of GAZYVA in CLL are infusion reactions, low white blood cell counts, low platelet counts, low red blood cell counts, fever, cough, nausea, and diarrhea.
+The most common side effects of GAZYVA in CLL were infusion reactions, low white blood cell counts, low platelet counts, low red blood cell counts, fever, cough, nausea, and diarrhea

 What other information should I tell my doctor before receiving GAZYVA?